amalikcraft/ECE300/README.md

 # ECE300
 Communication Networks

-MATLAB Code used in probelm sets for the class.
+MATLAB code used in problem sets for the class.